UCL-ARC/Submitty-ARC-Guide/docs/instructor/index.rst

 To combine the automated and manual grades we need to decide how (i.e., which questions are "the same", what weight has to be produced to the marks, etc.).
-This decision is encoded in the configuration YAML file that you may have used to generate the rubric, its content is like this shown below.
+This decision is encoded in the configuration YAML file that you may have used to generate the rubric, its content is like what's shown below.
 Note, that some questions has a ``manual`` or ``auto`` factor.
 These are the factor multiplied to the manual or auto marks to obtain the real grade (this is done because Submitty can only jump on 0.5 steps).